syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the dragAndDrop support to the Uploadbox control.
+Enables the file drag and drop support to the Uploadbox control.